Gamma kernel estimation of multivariate density and its derivative on the nonnegative semi-axis by dependent data: Main results

-\section{Convergence rate of the density derivative estimator}
+\subsection{Convergence rate of the density derivative estimator}

-Similarly to Section \ref{lab:2} we obtain the asymptotic properties of the density derivative estimator \eqref{6}.
-The bias, the variance and the covariance determined in \eqref{MSE} are derived in the following lemmas. \begin{lemma} If $b_1=b_2=\ldots=b_n=b$ and $b\rightarrow 0$ as $n\rightarrow \infty$, then the bias for the density derivative estimate \eqref{6} is equal to
+Similarly to Section \ref{lab:2} we obtain the asymptotic properties of the pdf derivative estimator \eqref{6}.
+The bias and the variance determined in \eqref{MSE} are derived in the following lemmas. \begin{lemma} If $b_1=b_2=\ldots=b_d=b$ and $b\rightarrow 0$ as $n\rightarrow \infty$ hold, then the bias for the pdf derivative estimate \eqref{6} is equal to

 where we denote